 Looking at today's European insurance financial reporting landscape, EFRAG concludes that no 'level playing field' exists today, but rather a variety of applicable GAAPs.
 Insurers' IFRS consolidated financial statements are based on several different local practices.
 As a consequence, financial information is not comparable, sometimes, within an entity's own consolidated financial statements nor comparable across countries.
-EFRAG is not aware of any evidence that these differences have created significant competitive (dis)advantages between insurers.
+EFRAG is not aware of any evidence that these differences have created significant competitive (dis)advantages for the insurers involved.

-Based on the results of the economic study, EFRAG notes that the degree of competition between European-based insurers and third country-based insurers is relatively low.
+Based on the results of the Economic Study, EFRAG notes that the degree of competition between European-based insurers and third country-based insurers is relatively low.